coda/packs-sdk/README_CLI.md

 npm install --save git+ssh://github.com/coda/packs-sdk.git
 ```

-Update your path so you can easily use the `coda` commandline (CLI) that ships with the SDK:
+Update your path so you can easily use the `coda` command line (CLI) tool that ships with the SDK:

 ```bash
 # Make sure to run this from the root directory of your project.